aabbtree77/MNIST-0.17/README.md

 - Leo Breiman's trees were very elegant, but not accurate enough even when they became forests.

-- Averaging or maxing-out classical models with tiny deformations does not improve the MNIST error rates as dramatically as convnets do.
+- Averaging or maxing-out classical models with tiny deformations does not improve the MNIST error rates.
 I wasted so much time to get this simple truth, even killed my SSD before its warranty time (by running the block Cholesky on 100K+ matrix sizes with 16GB RAM which demanded getting blocks back and forth from RAM to SSD).

 - The classical MNIST error rate of 0.30%-0.29% should not be hard to replicate, but 0.24% is already a practically unreachable outlier that may involve undocumented hidden factors such as Matlab's interpolation type during the shearing of images and even image dithering may have an impact.
 Nobody understands these classical limits, but they do exist.

-## Some Obvious Final Remarks
+## Some Further Remarks

-- Perfect is the enemy of good.
-This is the area of exponentially diminishing returns.
-Jonas Matuzas's network is an interesting outlier in the MNIST saga, nothing more, nothing less.
+- "Perfect is the enemy of good".

-- Better look for new applications such as 3D rather than focus on specific architectures and algorithms that could improve the error rates.
-The magic is likely in the terabyte data sets, not specific architectures.
+- Better look for new applications such as 3D rather than pushing the error rates.

 - We no longer need hundreds of limited DIY models performing face recognition or autopilot.
-We only need one or two good ones, FOSS and continuously updated/pushed to the limits.
+We only need a few good ones, FOSS and continuously updated/pushed to the limits.
 Stockfish, Stable Diffusion...

 - The interesting is also getting very costly.
 To only generate Stable Diffusion images one needs at least 6-10GB of VRAM, better a lot more.
-At this point in time (January 2023) that means buying, say, RTX4080 with 12GB of RAM which costs, say, 800 USD, and that will get outdated in five years or even sooner as my experience with GTX760 shows.
+At this point in time (January 2023) that means buying, say, RTX4080 with 12GB of RAM.

 - "According to Mostaque, the Stable Diffusion team used a cloud cluster with 256 Nvidia A100 GPUs for training.
 This required about 150,000 hours, which Mostaque says equates to a market price of about $600,000."